acenet-arc/cloud_from_a_to_z/_episodes/security-updates.md

 ~~~
 {: .output}

+Depending on exactly what software needed to be updated, it may ask if you want to restart particular services during the update process.
+It is best to accept the services already selected for restart, and allow the software upgrade process to restart them.

-At this point, it is a very good idea to [**reboot**](../reference#reboot) our virtual machines.
+At this point, it is a good idea to [**reboot**](../reference#reboot) our virtual machines.
 Sometimes before updating certain packages other packages on which they depend must first be updated and in effect.
 This can require a reboot.

 ~~~
 $ sudo reboot